Umami Pot

 • Put water (as specified in the recipe) in a pot and bring it to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

-• Cut bamboo shoots into bite-sized pieces along the fibers for the upper part, about ⅕-inch (5 mm) thick.
-For the bottom to middle part, slice them into bite-sized pieces against the direction of the fibers, about ⅕-inch (5 mm) thick.
+• Cut the bamboo shoots into bite-sized pieces along the fibers for the upper part, about ¼ inch (6 mm) thick.
+For the bottom to middle part, slice them into bite-sized pieces against the fibers, also about ¼ inch (6 mm) thick.
 Finely chop the aburaage.

-• Discard the water in which the rice was soaked from the pot.
-Combine the drained rice with the dashi (⅔ cup/160 ml per 2 servings) and seasonings (sake, mirin, salt, and soy sauce).
+• Discard the soaking water from the pot.
+Combine the drained rice with the dashi (⅔ cup/160 ml per 2 servings) and seasonings (sake, mirin, salt, and light soy sauce).
 Then, evenly distribute the bamboo shoots and aburaage on top.

 • Cover the pot and bring it to a boil.
 Once boiling, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).